dolodi/MSM-autofarm-bot/README.md

 # MySingingMonstersAutoBot
 Get tired of collecting your gold and shards from your monsters?
 Run this bot to collect your gold while you're AFK.
+This cant be virtualized because we are using bluestack already, at least its not reccomended.

 BEWARE ! if you dont know anything about python or programming and expect this to work out of the box.